kjtanaka/teefaa/doc/source/index.rst

 * Simple to use.
 * Written in Python and Fabric.
 * Inspired by Vagrant and Test Kitchen.
-* Able to provision Ubuntu and CentOS right now.
+* Able to provision Ubuntu and CentOS.
   Will cover Debian and Fedora soon.
   And more distros later.

 Prerequisites
 -------------